DevelopmentScientist420/mcast-database-home/README.md

 - `audio_id` (required): The ID of the audio file to retrieve.

-This route returns the audio file's name.
+This route returns the audio file's name and content in Base64.

 ### POST /upload_player_score